ChainSafe/game-docs-v2/docs/1_chainsafe-gaming.md

 ## Additional Resources

-If you are new to web3.unity and blockchain-enabled gaming, we recommend that you read over these docs carefully, starting with [Current SDK Builds (v2.x)](#current-sdk-builds-v2x).
+If you are new to web3.unity and blockchain-enabled gaming, we recommend that you read over these docs carefully.
 If you are new to building with the Unity game engine, the [Unity3D manual](https://docs.unity3d.com/Manual/index.html) is a great place to start as well as [learn Unity](https://learn.unity.com/).

 * Our [Discord](https://discord.gg/zxHUgGGTGk) is an active community of game devs sharing tips and tricks with each other
   * Hop into our [office hours](https://discord.gg/GTK89A72?event=1242583988623769611) every Wednesday at 9 am EST to get help with your code, brainstorm ideas, or provide feedback to the team.